Whirlpool: Corryvreckan

+Niagara Whirlpool

+About three miles (4.8 kilometers) downstream from Niagara Falls is the Niagara Whirlpool.
+Located mostly in Canada and partially in the United States, the whirlpool is crossed by the Whirlpool Aero Car.

+The basin of the whirlpool is 1,700 feet (518 meters) long and 1,200 feet (365 meters) wide.
+Its maximum water depth is 125 feet (38 meters).

 Other notable maelstroms and whirlpools

 Old Sow whirlpool is located between Deer Island, New Brunswick, Canada, and Moose Island, Eastport, Maine, USA.
 It is given the epithet "pig-like" as it makes a screeching noise when the vortex is at its full fury and reaches speeds of as much as 27.6 km/h.
 The smaller whirlpools around this Old Sow are known as "Piglets".

 The Naruto whirlpools are located in the Naruto Strait near Awaji Island in Japan, which have speeds of 26 km/h.

-Skookumchuck Narrows is a tidal rapids that develops whirlpools, on the Sunshine Coast, Canada with speeds of the current exceeding 30 km/h.
+Skookumchuck Narrows is a tidal rapids that develops whirlpools, on the Sunshine Coast, British Columbia, Canada with speeds of the current exceeding 30 km/h.

 French Pass (Te Aumiti) is a narrow and treacherous stretch of water that separates D'Urville Island from the north end of the South Island of New Zealand.
 In 2000 a whirlpool there caught student divers, resulting in fatalities.

 A short-lived whirlpool sucked in a portion of the 1300 acre Lake Peigneur in Louisiana, United States after a drilling mishap on November 20, 1980.
 This was not a naturally occurring whirlpool, but a disaster caused by underwater drillers breaking through the roof of a salt mine.
 The lake then drained into the mine until the mine filled and the water levels equalized, but the formerly 10 ft deep lake was now 1300 ft deep.
-This mishap resulted in the destruction of five houses, the loss of nineteen barges and eight tug boats, oil rigs, a mobile home, trees, acres of land, and most of a botanical garden.
+This mishap caused a sinkhole, and in the end, resulted in the destruction of five houses, the loss of nineteen barges and eight tug boats, oil rigs, a mobile home, trees, acres of land, and most of a botanical garden.
 The adjacent settlement of Jefferson Island was reduced in area by 10%.
 A crater 0.5 mi across was left behind.
 Nine of the barges, which had sunk, later resurfaced after the whirlpool subsided.

 A more recent example of an artificial whirlpool that received significant media coverage occurred in early June 2015, when an intake vortex formed in Lake Texoma, on the Oklahoma–Texas border, near the floodgates of the dam that forms the lake.
 At the time of the whirlpool's formation, the lake was being drained after reaching its highest level ever.
 The Army Corps of Engineers, which operates the dam and lake, expected that the whirlpool would last until the lake reached normal seasonal levels by late July.